HOW TO LOOK FOR A NATURAL WEDDING PHOTOGRAPHER

 Your wedding is going to be a joyful celebration: A barrel-full of laughs, a day packed with joy, and you want all that deliciousness of life reflected in your photos.
 So how do you go about choosing a photographer who isn’t just full of bluster and bullshit, barking out the next bright idea for a really cool photo?
 How do you find a natural wedding photographer who is right for you?

--01 Look at the pictures
+-01 It’s all in the pictures

 Look at the pictures: I know, stating the bleeding obvious, right?
 But what I mean is to really look at the pictures.
 Documentary, reportage, photojournalist, candid etc etc they’re all sexy words from the photographer, designed to entice and persuade, but quite often there’s a lack of correlation between what they say and what they show.
 Is the photographer telling you how unobtrusive they are and how they can capture timeless natural images, but what you mostly see are posed pictures and cake?